 - Choose healthier fats.
-Although still high in calories, monounsaturated and polyunsaturated fats can help lower your cholesterol and protect your heart.
+Although still high in calories, monounsaturated and polyunsaturated fats are better choices, as they can help lower your cholesterol and protect your heart.

 - Limit unhealthy fats.
 Saturated and trans fats raise your cholesterol and increase your risk of heart disease.

-Just as food labels can help you rule out certain foods, food labels can also serve as your guide to free foods.
+Just as food labels can help you avoid certain foods, food labels can also serve as your guide to free foods.
 A free food is one with:

 - Fewer than 20 calories a serving

-- Less than 5 grams of carbohydrate a serving
+- Less than 5 grams of carbohydrates a serving

 - Pay attention to serving sizes.
 The serving sizes listed on food labels may be different from the serving sizes in your meal plan.
-If you eat twice the serving size listed on the label, you also double the calories, fat, carbohydrate, protein, sodium and the other contents.
+If you eat twice the serving size listed on the label, you also double the calories, fat, carbohydrates, protein, sodium and the other ingredients.

 What you eat is up to you.
-Whether you're trying to reduce the amount of fat, cholesterol and sodium in your diet or boost the amount of fiber, whole grains and other healthy nutrients, use food labels to help meet your healthy-eating goals.
+Use food labels to help meet your healthy-eating goals.